mabsilveira/Data-Science-Portfolio/DataScience/README.md

 # Data Science
+My data science projects

 ## Contents
-* __DataScience__: Simple analisys of a dataset of imobiliary renting rates in the netherlands using pandas and sklearn netherlands
+* __DataScience__: Simple analysis  of a dataset containing housing renting rates in the Netherlands using pandas and scikit-learn